 There is also a phenomenon that’s referred to as “destructive dialing.”
 This is a situation in which a student gets upset about something and calls home; the parent gets upset and calls back later, making the student more upset—and so on until the situation reaches a crisis point.
 You’ll want to avoid that, and regular, limited calling can help do so.
 Make it clear to your overseas scholar that you expect him or her to be resilient and resourceful enough to overcome minor road bumps along the way—and to reach out to appropriate local resources and advisors.

 If you are planning to visit your student, try not to do so when the term is just getting started.
-At this early stage, the student is still getting accustomed to the norms of the culture, to the academic system, to the city and how to get around.
+At this early stage, your student is still getting accustomed to the norms of the culture, to the academic system, to the city, and how to get around.
 Instead, give him or her time to adjust to the new environment, acquire mastery of the local language, and develop new expertise, skills, and knowledge to show off when you do come.

 We discourage parents from accompanying the student to the program’s location to help with move-in.
 This can be disruptive to the program staff and other participants and may prevent your student from getting off to a good start.